Cheong Chun Yin: Sentence and appeals

 On 4 February 2010, Justice Choo Han Teck found both Pang and Cheong guilty of drug trafficking.
 In a short, two-page written verdict, Justice Choo stated that both may argue that they did not know they were carrying drugs and assumed they were carrying valuables, but it was not believable from both Pang and Cheong’s accounts and claims.
 There was no alarm raised about the possibility of the bags not containing their intended contents when they checked and they could not have not noticed the drugs contained in the baggage if they were really unaware of drugs being present.
 It was likely that both of them were wilfully blind and told lies about not noticing they were carrying heroin, and thus they should be guilty of drug trafficking.
 In Cheong’s case, while he did provide details of the man “Lau De”, it was immaterial that the CNB did not make adequate efforts to trace “Lau De” or check on his cell-phones.
 Upon their conviction for drug trafficking, both Cheong and Pang were sentenced to death.
 Their appeals to the Court of Appeal of Singapore were later dismissed in November that same year.
 Cheong's application to reopen his concluded appeal for a re-trial was also rejected in October 2012.

-During the time Cheong was undergoing trial and facing the death penalty, Cheong’s family, who were shocked to hear his arrest, tried ways to help plead for mercy on behalf of Cheong.
+During the time Cheong was undergoing trial and facing the death penalty, his family, who were shocked to hear his arrest, tried ways to help plead for mercy on his behalf.
 This tragedy ironically brought the separated family and divorced couple back together in their common goal to save Cheong, with Cheong’s father Cheong Kah Pin playing the most prominent role in the efforts to seek reprieve.
 Cheong’s father was said to be distraught about the guilty verdict of death, and he received the support of activists who also jointly asked for mercy on the lives of Cheong and another high-profile drug trafficker Yong Vui Kong, a 19-year-old Malaysian youth from Sabah who was also sentenced to hang for drug trafficking, due to both of them having been lured into helping do the drug trafficking and their trust exploited.
 Cheong’s father also sold his house to pay for legal fees and relentlessly asked for signatures from members of the public (including Yong Vui Kong's brothers).
 After gathering 8,778 signatures, Cheong's parents and siblings all knelt outside the Istana in order to pass a personal letter to the President of Singapore S R Nathan for clemency on Cheong Chun Yin.
 The clemency appeal was later turned down on the advice of the Cabinet to the president.